New Relic monitoring is built around the concept of the entity. This document explains:

 From a New Relic perspective, entity is a broad concept.
 An entity is anything New Relic can identify that has data you can monitor.

-Entity can refer to fundamental data-reporting components like applications, hosts, and database services, but it can also refer to larger groupings of those components.
-For example, a data center, made up of a group of hosts, can be considered an entity.
+"Entity" can refer to fundamental data-reporting components like applications, hosts, and database services, but it can also refer to larger groupings of those components.
+For example, to monitor a data center, you could aggregate those hosts in New Relic to be a workload (a custom grouping of entities).
+That workload is, itself, also an entity.

 Find and explore entities